 In January 2002, the Company formed a wholly-owned taxable REIT subsidiary, IXP, Inc., to act as a captive insurance company and be one of the elements of the Company's overall insurance program.
-On September 27, 2006, IXP, Inc. was merged into IXP, LLC, a wholly owned subsidiary, and all insurance policies issued by IXP, Inc. were cancelled and reissued by IXP, LLC.
+On September 27, 2006, IXP, Inc. was merged into IXP, LLC, a wholly-owned subsidiary, and all insurance policies issued by IXP, Inc. were cancelled and reissued by IXP, LLC.
 The term "IXP" refers to IXP, Inc. for the period prior to September 27, 2006 and to IXP, LLC for the period on and subsequent to September 27, 2006.
 IXP acts as a direct insurer with respect to a portion of the Company's earthquake insurance coverage for its Greater San Francisco properties and the Company's NBCR Coverage for both foreign and domestic acts of terrorism "certified" under TRIA.
-Insofar as the Company owns IXP, it is responsible for its liquidity and capital resources, and the accounts of IXP are part of the Company's consolidated financial statements.
+In May 2008, the Company formed a wholly-owned subsidiary, NYXP, LLC ("NYXP"), to act as a captive insurance company and be one of the elements of the Company's insurance program for 767 Fifth Avenue.
+NYXP acts as a direct insurer with respect to a portion of the Company's coverage for both foreign and domestic acts of terrorism "certified" under TRIA for 767 Fifth Avenue.
+Currently, NYXP only insures losses which exceed the program trigger under TRIA and NYXP reliable third-party insurance company any coinsurance payable under TRIA in NYXP reliable to the Company's consolidated financial statements.
 In particular, if a loss occurs which is covered by the Company's NBCR Coverage but is less than the applicable program trigger under TRIA, IXP would be responsible for the full amount of the loss without any backstop by the Federal Government.
-IXP would also be responsible for any recoupment charges by the Federal Government in the event losses are paid out under TRIA and if IXP maintains the NBCR policy after the payout by the Federal Government.
-If the Company experiences a loss and IXP is required to pay under its insurance policy, the Company would ultimately record the loss to the extent of IXP's required payment.
-Therefore, insurance coverage provided by IXP should not be considered as the equivalent of third-party insurance, but rather as a modified form of self-insurance.
+IXP and NYXP would also be responsible for any recoupment charges by the Federal Government in the event losses are paid out and their insurance policies are maintained after the payout by the Federal Government.
+If the Company experiences a loss and IXP or NYXP are required to pay under their insurance policies, the Company would ultimately record the loss to the extent of the required to pay under their insurance policies, the Company would ultimately record the loss to the extent of the required to pay under their insurance.